nanobox-io/nanobox-engine-python/doc/advanced-python-config.md

 ---

 ##### `gunicorn_sendfile`
 Enables or disables the use of `sendfile()`.
-More details are available in the [Official Gunicorn Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#sendfile).
+More details are available in the [Official Gunicorn `sendfile` Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#sendfile).
 ```yaml
 build:
   gunicorn_sendfile: True